 Winter (December through February)

 Monitor only.
 Masonry repair is not possible during sustained cold.
-If you notice active water intrusion through masonry during winter, document it (photos, location, conditions) for spring repair.
-Emergency chimney repairs can sometimes be performed using heated enclosures, but this is exception, not routine.
+If you notice active water intrusion through masonry during winter, document it - photos, location, conditions - for spring repair.
+Emergency chimney repairs can sometimes be performed using heated enclosures, but this is the exception.
+For guidance on what can be done in cold weather, see can masonry work be done in winter.

 The Cost of Doing Nothing

-Here is the progression of freeze-thaw damage costs on a typical residential chimney in the Chicago area, based on our experience with over 2,800 projects since 1987:
+Here is the progression of freeze-thaw damage costs on a typical residential chimney in the Chicago area, reflecting the pattern we observe across hundreds of Chicagoland projects since 1987:

 Every year of delay compounds the cost.
-This is not a scare tactic - it is the consistent pattern we observe across thousands of projects.
+This is not a scare tactic - it is the consistent pattern we observe across hundreds of projects.
+For a complete breakdown of what repair work costs at each stage, see chimney tuckpointing cost in Illinois and brick repair costs in Chicagoland.

 If your home is more than 15 years old and has not had a professional masonry inspection, you are overdue.
 If you have noticed any signs of mortar deterioration, brick spalling, or chimney damage, the next step is a free inspection.

-Delta Masonry & Tuckpointing has been protecting Chicagoland homes from freeze-thaw damage since 1987.
-We serve communities across the North Shore, Lake County, and northwest suburbs with the same commitment: honest assessment, correct materials, and work that holds up to Illinois winters.
+Delta - Masonry and Tuckpointing has been protecting Chicagoland homes from freeze-thaw damage since 1987.
+We serve communities across the North Shore, Lake County, and northwest suburbs with the same approach: honest assessment, correct materials, and work that holds up to Illinois winters.

 Call (847) 713-1648 or request a free inspection online.